 So we know what the chorus effect does.
 Now let’s consider how it does it.

 Starting with the input, we see that the dry signal is fed into the output mixer (to be mixed with the phase-shifted/delayed signal) and the delay line mixer.

 The delay circuit (whether analog or digital) delays the dry signal and outputs the “phase-shifted” signal that is fed into the output mixer.
 The LFO alters the delay time parameter of the delay circuit.

 By itself, the delay circuit would output a signal with a vibrato effect.
 By altering the signal’s delay time, the delay circuit can affect the pitch of the signal.

-More specifically, as the delay time slows down, the signal is effectively time-stretched, which results in a lowering of its frequency content and a drop in its pitch.
+More specifically, as the delay time slows down, the signal is effectively time-stretched, which lowers its frequency content and a drop in its pitch.
 Conversely, as the delay time speeds up, the signal is effectively time-compressed, which results in a raising of its frequency content and an increase in its perceived pitch.

 Mixing these two signals together gives one dry/straight signal and one signal with both time and pitch variations.
 This is the basis of the chorus effect.

 To achieve this effect, the modulated delay time of the delay line should be kept above 10 ms throughout the modulation.
 Shorter delay times (especially if there is feedback) will cause a flanger-like effect rather than a chorus effect.

 Note that the LFO will have a frequency well below 20 Hz (often between 0.1 Hz to 6 Hz) in chorus effects.
 The waveform of the LFO is often a sine wave, though other shapes are certainly possible (triangle waves are also quite common).